AlexPedre/TrenoLEGO/README.md

     - *Tools -> USB CDC On Boot -> Enabled*
     - *Tools -> Partition scheme -> Default 4MB with spiff (1.2MB APP / 1.5MB SPIFF)*
     - *Tools -> PSRAM -> QSPI PSRAM* or *OPI PSRAM* for R8 chips
+  - **ESP8266 NodeMCU**
+    - *Tools -> Board -> ESP8266 Boards (3.1.2) -> NodeMCU 1.0 (ESP 12E Module)*
+    - *Tools -> CPU frequency -> 160MHz*
+- Upload the sketch (*Tools -> Upload*).
+This step may take some time, especially when building the sketch for the first time after starting the Arduino IDE.
+- If the ESP32-S3 cannot enter programming mode automatically, hold the *BOOT* button, press and release *RESET*, and then release *BOOT*.
+Start the upload and press *RESET* again after programming if the board does not restart automatically.
+-
 ## 6. Configuration & usage
 After the installation of the firmware, the copy of the system files and the wifi configuration you can explore the *graphic user interface* (GUI) of the web app just typing in your browser: http://trenolego
 The main page will be: